iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 So...
 I decided not to accommodate gcc trunk and all three of its users in production.
 I'll just leave it as is and have that as a problem to future me (screw that guy).

 Can this be librarified?
 Sort of, I guess.
-The problem is that from a library perspective it can't possibly be known where the coroutine would be suspended.
+The problem is that from a library's perspective it can't possibly be known where the coroutine would be suspended.
 The library could try to wrap all awaitables, but this will be too much work and it would make the code which uses it very ugly.
 So I decided to make this semi-manual helper:

 ```cpp
 struct throwing_eager_coro_promise_type_helper {